pjebs/EasySocial/README.md

 ### Second Part
 1. [Download](https://developers.facebook.com/docs/ios/getting-started/#sdk) and [Add `FacebookSDK.framework`](https://developers.facebook.com/docs/ios/getting-started/#configure)into your project.
 2. [Register your app with Facebook to get an App ID](https://developers.facebook.com/docs/ios/getting-started/#appid)
-	- Ensure that the `Bundle ID` you give your app on XCode matches what you register with facebook
+	- Ensure that the `Bundle ID` you give your app on XCode matches what you register with Facebook
 	- Ensure that you enable `"Single Sign On"` in Facebook
 	- [Configure](https://developers.facebook.com/docs/ios/getting-started/#configurePlist) the `<Your Project Name>-Info.plist` file by inserting `FacebookAppID`, `FacebookDisplayName` and `URL types` keys
 	- Register your own facebook account as a `Developer` account.
 That way you can test your app while you are developing it.
 In production, Facebook must approve your app to use some features